kassi-bertrand/frontdash/docs/frontdash-database-design.md

 ## Executive Summary

 This document presents the complete database design for the FrontDash food delivery web application.
-The design supports a three-sided marketplace connecting restaurants, customers, and delivery operations through a queue-based processing system with role-based access control.
+The design supports a three-sided marketplace connecting restaurants, customers, and delivery operations through status-driven workflows with role-based access control.

 ## Table of Contents